-- The manuscript has not been published previously. - The manuscript describes original work and presents new knowledge in the field. - \Box The title is clear and precise. - The abstract accurately describes the contents. - The introduction clear; it provide the background of the work. - The problem, question and/or hypothesis is explicitly indicated. - There are enough details presented in the Materials and Methods section. - The variables are measured with precision using the latest techniques. - Adequate data (sample size) and statistical analysis is provided. - The figures and tables have suitable clarity and quality. - ☐ Tables and/or figures are correct. - The author's conclusions are supported by the data. - \Box The discussion is pertinent to the main theme of the paper. - The claims and interpretations are valid. - The authors propose new questions/hypothesis for further studies. - The references are complete and have been cited correctly. - \Box The references are up to date. - □ Can the paper be improved by shortening it? - The organization, style and grammar are satisfactory. - The paper is written following the International System of Units?
+☐ The manuscript has not been published previously. ☐ The manuscript describes original work and presents new knowledge in the field. ☐ The title is clear and precise. ☐ The abstract accurately describes the contents. ☐ The introduction clear; it provide the background of the work. ☐ The problem, question and/or hypothesis is explicitly indicated. ☐ There are enough details presented in the Materials and Methods section. ☐ The variables are measured with precision using the latest techniques. ☐ Adequate data (sample size) and statistical analysis is provided. ☐ The figures and tables have suitable clarity and quality. ☐ Tables and/or figures are correct. ☐ The author's conclusions are supported by the data. ☐ The discussion is pertinent to the main theme of the paper. ☐ The claims and interpretations are valid. ☐ The authors propose new questions/hypothesis for further studies.
+The references are complete and have been sited correctly ☐ The references are complete and have been cited correctly. ☐ The references are up to date. ☐ The references are up to date.